bisakhmondal/blog.bisakh/data/blog/Monitoring-with-Datadog-in-Apache-APISIX.md

 }'
 ```

-Similarly there are few attributes that can be tweaked while enabling the plugin.
+Similarly there are a few attributes that can be tweaked while enabling the plugin.

 #### Plugin Schema